 The most effective customer service is designed to reduce effort at all stages of the customer journey—not just after a sale or when problems arise.
 To provide this kind of service, however, companies must not only understand the questions customers have at each stage, but be there to offer answers.

 However, making the decision to offer live chat does require effort on behalf of a business.
-Like implementing a new customer service platform, opening a new service channel requires significant investments of time and money; the return on which can be difficult to predict.
+Like implementing a new customer service platform, opening a new service channel requires significant investments of time and money—the return on which can be difficult to predict for small to midsize businesses (SMBs).

 Most Have Used Live Chat; Usage Correlates Strongly With Age